parkersruth/parkersruth.github.io/content/_index.md

 I am grateful for the excellent mentorship I have received and enjoy helping to uplift others.
 I mentor students through the CURIS program for Stanford undergaduates and the LINXS summer outreach program for students at HBCUs and HSIs.
 If you are an undergraduate interested in getting involved in research, please email me at paru@stanford.edu.

 ### Stanford Dean's Graduate Student Advisory Council
-I represent the Computer Science Department on the Stanford Dean's Graduate Student Advisory Council.
-Our mandate is to work with the School of Engineering dean and chairs to help engineering graduate students thrive.
-I lead a subcommittee working to institute individual development plans for all engineering PhD students, create the first school-wide student experience feedback survey, and mobilize event funding to foster inter-department social connections.
+I represented the Computer Science Department on the Stanford Dean's Graduate Student Advisory Council, which works with the School of Engineering dean and chairs to help engineering graduate students thrive.
+I led a subcommittee working to institute individual development plans for all engineering PhD students, create the first school-wide student experience feedback survey, and mobilize event funding to foster inter-department social connections.

 ### Stanford Computer Science PhD Student Admissions Committee
 I reviewed applications to the Stanford Computer Science PhD program in 2022 and 2023.
 I represented the Human Computer Interaction research area and advocated for applicants from both traditional and untraditional pathways.